THE UNIVERSITY of EDINBURGH

 Co-requisites

-Prohibited Combinations Other requirements It is recommended that students have taken Morality and Value (can be waived at the course organiser's discretion)
+Prohibited Combinations Other requirements It is recommended that students have taken Morality and Value (can be waived at the course organiser's discretion).
+Students studying on MA Cognitive Science (Humanities) are permitted to take this course without having met the pre-requisite.
+However, it is advisable that students discuss the suitability of the course with their PT and the course organizer before enrolling.

 Information for Visiting Students